JamesonRGrieve/shma-infrastructure/docs/docker.md

 ### Secret transport differences

-Docker injects `secrets.env` values directly into the Compose execution environment while the containers start.
-Kubernetes, by contrast, materialises secrets as mounted files, and Podman Quadlet follows the Docker behaviour.
-When migrating from Docker or
+Docker injects secrets declared with `type: env` directly into the Compose execution environment while the containers start.
+Entries declared with `type: file` are written to `secrets/<name>` before Compose runs and shredded afterwards when `secrets.shred_after_apply` is left at its default.
+Kubernetes always mounts secrets as files, while Podman Quadlet mirrors the
-Podman to Kubernetes, convert any secrets that workloads read from environment variables into file-based reads or populate the same values in ConfigMaps/Secrets mounted under `secrets.files`.
-The reverse migration—Kubernetes to Docker/Podman—requires you to shift file consumers to read from environment variables or render the desired files with `secrets.files` during deploy time.
+Docker behaviour.
+When migrating from Docker or Podman to Kubernetes, convert any secrets that workloads read from environment variables into file-based reads or populate the same values in ConfigMaps/Secrets mounted under file entries.
+The reverse migration—Kubernetes to Docker/Podman—requires you to shift file consumers to read from environment variables or render the desired files with `type: file` entries during deploy time.
 4. Sets `service_ip` for the unified health gate.
 5. Recreates containers automatically whenever `secrets.rotation_timestamp` changes.